 DMARC supports three main policy configurations:

 Indicates that emails should be treated normally if DMARC fails.
-It is equivalent to not having a DMARC record at all, although you can still take advantage of DMARC's reporting features.
+It is equivalent to not having a DMARC record, although you can still use DMARC's reporting features.

 Indicates that emails should be delivered to the spam folder if the DMARC check fails.